Policy Brief

 The CNR sets out a specific sub-target for vehicles to be met by 2030 – 67% of vehicles decarbonised.

-It is worth noting that this is a rather poor target.
-It is quite feasible to reduce submissions substantially without people buying electric cars.
+It is worth noting that this is a rather unhelpful target.
+It is feasible to reduce submissions substantially without people buying electric cars.
 If people with petrol or diesel vehicles drive 10% less then emissions from vehicles would fall by 10%.
-If a person with a gas guzzling Range Rover buys a small Ford Fiesta and uses it for half of their journeys then the proportion of fossil fuel vehicles rises but emissions fall.
-Also the carbon content of electric vehicles is much higher than for petrol-driven vehicles.
-A new electric vehicle driven for 5,000 miles a year will be responsible for more emissions than a new petrol-driven car.
+If a person with a fuel-inefficient Range Rover buys a Ford Fiesta and uses it for half of their journeys, then the proportion of fossil fuel vehicles rises but emissions fall.
+Also, the carbon content of electric vehicles is much higher than for petrol-driven vehicles.
+A new electric vehicle driven for 4,000 miles a year, the average in Jersey, will be responsible for more emissions than a new petrol-driven car.

 Notes:

-2. Although 127,911 vehicles were registered in 2023 many are no longer in use.
-It is estimated that there are about 90,000 vehicles in use.
+2. Although 128,808 vehicles were registered at the end of 2024 many are no longer in use.
+It is estimated that there are about 91,000 vehicles in use.
+So, about 3.8% of vehicles in use at the end of 2024 were electric.

-A report by PwC on the Distributional Impacts of the Carbon Neutral Strategy suggested that with no incentives electric vehicles would account for 13% of the Jersey fleet by 2030, and with support 23%.
-On present trends the PwC estimate of 13% seems reasonable.
-The target of 67% is clearly not capable of being met.
-The Electric Vehicle Purchase Incentive scheme was closed in December 2024, having provided just 1,210 incentives.
+A report by PwC on the Distributional Impacts of the Carbon Neutral Strategy suggested that with no incentives, electric vehicles would account for 13% of the Jersey fleet by 2030, and with incentives 23%.
+On present trends the PwC estimate of 13% seems at the top end of the range of possible outcomes; a figure of around 10% seems more likely.
+The target of 67% is incapable of being met.

 The CNR has specific targets for decarbonising fossil fuel boilers by 2030.